trustwallet/wallet-core/docs/Contributing.md

 Wallet Core implements the cryptographic functionality of blockchains.
 This includes elliptic curve cryptography, hashing, address derivation and transaction signing.
 However it *does not* implement other aspects like networking and UI.
 Wallet core behaves like a black box for higher level users like Trust Wallet; it takes inputs from the blockchain and the user (for instance UTXOs, private keys, etc.) and produces an output (like a signed and encoded transaction).

-### How does Trust Wallet interact with Wallet Core:
+### How does Trust Wallet interact with Wallet Core

+Take Ethereum as an example:

 <img src="wallet-core.png">